On Languages

 It wasn't really until I started VRChat and speaking in both French and broken Japanese that I realized that I could speak a lot more French than I realised (I just needed a bit of practice).
 It was like for every phrase I constructed, 20 or more words/grammar constructs would start surfacing in my active working memory, fueling a desire to salvage those lost fragments stored in my brain.

 Around the same time I had also decided to challenge this scepticism by learning Italian with a listening-only approach, starting with Italian automatico, then a number of other CI (Comprehensible Input) targeted channels.
+I made sure to leave at least 30 minutes in the day to have my undivided attention, and the more I understood, the more I wanted to listen.
+Languages are always a great escape, because no matter how many hours you put into them, you don't feel guilty about wasting your time.

 Even though this has come to a standstill, and I never really got to practice speaking it, I was amazed with the results from just casually listening (nowhere near the same hours I put into japanese).
 After a few years, I reached a point that I could understand Intermediate conversations quite well.